RaphaelKlug/HumiPedia/README.md

 # HumiPedia
-By Jon, Benny and Jenny
+Original By Jon, Benny and Jenny